hackthedev/dcts-shipping/docs/Getting started.md

 > [!TIP]
 >
 > You can create a new admin token by typing `token 1111` into the DCTS console window, whereas `1111` is the role id, in this case the admin role id.

+---

+## Going Public
+If everything works locally and want to go public now so others can access it too then go checkout [[network/Reverse Proxy Setup|Reverse Proxy Setup]]

 [^testedNodeVersions]: Checkout Github Main Readme "Tested Versions"